 Our intellectual property strategy is focused on protecting our core technologies, including target-specific amplification reagents, integrated cartridges and components thereof, and related instrumentation and software applications through patents and other intellectual property rights.
-In addition, we protect our ongoing research and development into the detection of infectious diseases and potential therapeutic interventions through patents and other intellectual property rights.
-As of October 1, 2020, we solely own eight issued U.S. patents, 18 pending U.S. patent applications, 12 issued foreign patents, 41 pending foreign patent applications, and four pending PCT international patent applications.
+In addition, we protect our ongoing research and development into the detection of infectious diseases through patents and other intellectual property rights in the United States and foreign jurisdictions, such as Japan, China, the United Kingdom and the European Union (through shared registration or examination agencies such as the European Patent Office or European Intellectual Property Office).
+As of January 1, 2021, we solely own nine issued U.S. patents, 18 pending U.S. patent applications, 12 issued foreign patents, 59 pending foreign patent applications, and three pending PCT international patent applications.
 We co-own three issued U.S. patents, one pending U.S. patent application, and 11 pending foreign patent applications with Caltech.
-We exclusively in-license nine issued U.S. patents, three pending U.S. patent applications, 16 issued foreign patents and five pending foreign patent applications from the University of Chicago and/or Caltech.
-Our patent portfolio generally includes patents and patent applications relating microfluidic systems, our rapid isothermal amplification method, integrated cartridges and instrument, as well as components thereof and methods of operating the same.
+We exclusively in-license 10 issued U.S. patents, two pending U.S. patent applications, 17 issued foreign patents and four pending foreign patent applications from the University of Chicago and/or Caltech.
+We believe that the technology we have in-licensed from the University of Chicago and Caltech, respectively, has no impact on our competitive position in our industry.
+Our patent portfolio generally includes patents and patent applications relating microfluidic systems, our rapid isothermal amplification method, integrated cartridges and instrument for the Talis One system, as well as components thereof and methods of operating the same.
+In addition to patents and applications related generally to the Talis One platform, our portfolio includes patents and applications drawn to assay reagents for specific targets, including SARS-CoV-2 (the causative pathogen for COVID-19), Chlamydia trachomatis, and Neisseria gonorrhoeae.
 Issued U.S. patents in our portfolio of company-owned and in-licensed patents and patent applications (if issued) are expected to expire between 2030 and 2040.